Epistimio/orion/docs/src/developer/standards.rst

 Documenting standard
 ====================

 Our documentation standard is upheld via doc8_.
 You can verify your documentation modifications by running ``$ tox -e doc8``.
+The information about writing and generating documentation is available in the :doc:`documenting` chapter.

 .. _standard-repository: